-The ease of use race was a tight one for this group of products with only a handful scoring over 7.
-The Chicco only earned a 6 of 10.
-The high score for this category is an 8 earned by all of the Britax seats including the Essentials line.
+The ease of use race was a tight one for this group of products with only a handful scoring well.
+The Chicco performed better than the average but nothing to rave about.

 The buckle on the Chicco is stiff and awkward to use.
 The chest clip has a unique feature that provides two different widths.
 We assume this is for child comfort if they are wider or smaller than the average child, but we aren't sure the rare payoff is worth the inconvenience of this clip's functionality.
 The clip adjustment means you almost have to release it twice if you want to get it off when it is in the tightest position.

 The harness height adjustment is a non-rethread style operated by squeezing the handle on the top of the seat/headrest (above left) and moving the mechanism up or down to the desired position.
 This feature is one of the easiest in the group to use, and we like that it can be done on the fly with the baby in the seat.
 This way, parents can make adjustments the moment they notice a need as opposed to putting it off and forgetting.
 This harness has six height options and two crotch strap positions.

 Both the tightening strap and loosening button for the harness are near the foot of the seat.
 The strap moves smoothly and doesn't require excessive strength to use.
 The release button is exposed on top of the fabric and padding and depresses without hesitation.